 A one-woman immersive piece about a Yoruba Nigerian girl that isn’t so Nigerian.
 (Using the Fourth Wall technique).
 PER-SO-NA infuses Food, in presenting a version of a stereotype in order to then break it apart.
 The pulling of different identities and making a list of hierarchy of Sexuality in one fast-paced moment.

+PER-SO-NA is an encounter.
+Its got no beginning, no end.
 It is an audacious performance that brings lived experiences while blurring the lines with fiction, stemmed from historical provocation.
 It takes the audience on a journey through the story of Ápinké.

 The character Ápinké is an Akárá (bean cake) seller at a factual Bòdija market.
 She is unique, Brassy and a provocateur.
 She will not let anyone treat her like she’s regular ice from a fridge, “I am Flippin* crushed ice from a touchscreen vending machine”.
 The spirited yet sensitive one woman show, beautifully combines sexuality, food, identity, and contemporary art.

 Read books + Twerk.
 Be tough + Vulnerable.
 Be spiritual + a Freak.
 Be Woke + Traditional.
 Be YORUBA + a Funkster + QUEER.

 ”She only wishes to bring about a new world order for herself”